-With so many people telecommuting, working at home or simply seeking a quiet space to pay bills or catch up on social networking, having a functional home office is imperative.
-When setting up a home office you should consider your needs, budget and tastes.
-You not only need a space that is organized and enhances productivity, you also want a pleasing design that blends with the rest of your home decor.
+With so many people working from home or simply seeking a quiet space to pay bills, creating a functional home office is imperative.
+When setting up your office space consider your particular needs, budget and personal taste.
+It should enhance your efficiency and productivity as well as reflect a pleasing design that blends with the rest of your home decor.

 Determine the Location

 Do you have a dedicated room for a home office?
 If so, that's great.
 However, many home offices are shared with another space like a basement or spare bedroom.
 You can even set up an office in your garage or in a backyard storage shed provided it has adequate insulation and adequate heating and cooling.
 Once you've determined your home office location, you can get down to furnishing and accessorizing the space.

 Pick a Color Scheme

 If you're color challenged or just pressed for time, make a trip to your local home improvement center and head straight for the paint department for color inspiration.
 Not only do they have racks and racks of paint chips to tempt you, most paint manufacturers include in-store and online images of interior color schemes to get your creative juices flowing.